Monster of Florence

-The Monster of Florence (il Mostro di Firenze) is the name coined by the Italian media for a serial killer active within the province of Florence between 1968 and 1985.
+The Monster of Florence (il Mostro di Firenze) is the name coined by the Italian press for a serial killer active within the former province of Florence (now the Metropolitan City of Florence) between 1968 and 1985.
 The Monster murdered sixteen victims, usually young couples secluded in search of privacy, in wooded areas during new moons.
-Although none of the murders were committed in Florence, the name of the serial killer, initially referred to as "The Maniac of Couples" (il maniaco delle coppiette), was chosen due to the murders being committed in the countryside around Florence.
-After an investigation was launched in the early 1990s by the Florence Prosecutor's Office, several connected persons were convicted for involvement in the lovers' lane murders, yet the exact sequence of events, the identity of the main perpetrator, and the motives remain unclear.
+Although none of the murders were committed in the city of Florence proper, the name of the killer, initially referred to as the Maniac of Couples (il maniaco delle coppiette), was chosen due to the murders being committed in the surrounding countryside.
+After an investigation was launched in the early 1990s by the Florence Prosecutor's Office, several connected persons were convicted for involvement in the murders, yet the exact sequence of events, the identity of the main perpetrator and the motive remain unclear.

-Multiple weapons were used in the murders, including a .22 caliber handgun and a knife, and in half of the cases, a large portion of the skin surrounding sexual organs was excised from the bodies of the female victims.
-The Monster represented the first known case of serial murders against couples in Italy, often being called the first modern serial killer case in Italy, and received a vast media coverage both at the time of the crimes and during the various trials against the alleged perpetrators, to the point of influencing the habits and daily life of the entire population living in the province of Florence in the 1980s who began to avoid secluding themselves in isolated places.
-The fact that the victims were young couples also stimulated the debate in the media on the opportunity to grant adolescents the opportunity to find privacy at home more freely, thus avoiding isolated and dangerous places.
+Multiple weapons were used in the murders, including a .22 caliber handgun and a knife, and in half of the cases a large portion of the skin surrounding sexual organs was excised from the bodies of the female victims.
+The Monster represented the first known case of serial murders against couples in Italy; often being called the country's first modern serial killer case; and received a vast media coverage both at the time of the crimes and during the various trials against the alleged perpetrators, to the point of influencing the habits and daily life of the entire Florentine population, who began to avoid secluding themselves in isolated places.
+The fact that the victims were young couples also stimulated debate in the media on granting adolescents the opportunity to find privacy at home more freely, thus avoiding the lure of isolated and dangerous places.